 Nutrition InformationAmount per serving (1/4) — Calories: 210, Fat: 13.2g, Saturated Fat: 2.7g, Cholesterol: 127mg, Sodium: 549mg, Carbohydrates: 15.1g, Fiber: 4.4g, Sugar: 5.9g, Protein: 9g

 If you make this recipe, please don't forget to snap a photo and hashtag it #primaverakitchen.
 I really want to see!

-And if you like this Easy Cauliflower Fried Rice recipe, please share with your friends and family.
+If you like this Easy Cauliflower Fried Rice recipe, please share it with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.